ashes4trees/back_to_breath/README.md

 For those of us who spend a lot of time at our desks, finding brief moments of calm throughout the day are crucial.
 This project aims to provide a digital destressing space for users, with a scenic landscape including whimsical animations, meditative music, and visual prompts to help slow breathing.

 ## Functionality & MVPs
-* In Back to Breath, users will be able to:
+* In Back to Breath, users can:
 * Select their preferred music
 * Select a length of time for their “meditation”
 * Match their breathing to a repetitive visual cue
-* Click on items within the canvas to trigger animations
+* Navigate through a scenic 3D landscape using keys and mouse

-* Change, pause, play the music and adjust volume
+In addition, the project includes:

-In addition, this project will include:
+* Links to my professional networking profiles
-* A production README
+* A production READMe

 ## Wireframes